atoid/DashBle/README.md

 ```

-K-line > OI1 K
+K-line -> OI1 K
-12V > 1 kOhm resistor -> OI1 A
+12V -> 1 kOhm resistor -> OI1 A
-K-line > OI2 C
+K-line -> OI2 C
-GND > OI2 E
+GND -> OI2 E
 ```

 ### Ruuvitag side

 See the pinout from the link below.
-GPIO 30 and 31 are used for uart (pads 25 and 24).
+GPIO.30 and .31 are used for UART (pads 25 and 24).

 https://lab.ruuvi.com/pinout/